dorianps/docker/README.md

 Not if you save the data in the container itself.
 Use the folder mounted from your host system to store files, you should see it in the container path:  `/home/rstudio/mydata`.
 Data saved there is actually saved on your computer and will not be deleted when the container is stopped.

 ### Is ANTsR slower when running in a docker container compared to running on a real computer?
-No, my own test showed completely equivalent performance of docker vs. host system on a linux machine.
+No, my own test showed  equivalent performance of docker and host system on a linux machine.
 See test [here](https://github.com/dorianps/docker/wiki/Linux:-Docker-vs.-Host-System-speed-test).

 ### Is docker slower or faster than WSL when running ANTsR?
 Docker is faster then Windows Linux Subsystem.
 See the [quick test](https://github.com/dorianps/docker/wiki/Windows:-Docker-vs.-WSL-speed-test) performed on the same computer under the same conditions.